 West Nile Virus detected in 3rd Allegheny County resident

-West Nile Virus has been detected in a third person in Allegheny County, officials said Friday.
+West Nile Virus has been detected in a third person this year in Allegheny County, officials said Friday.

 A woman in her mid-50s who lives in Pittsburgh’s Highland Park neighborhood was hospitalized earlier this month and is recovering at home, according to the county health department.